vaganov/y-fast/README.md

 - measure the clock time of the previous action
 - divide the clock times by the sample size

-Test source file may be found in [test/benchmark.cpp](test/benchmark.cpp)
+Test source file may be found in [test/benchmark.cpp](test/benchmark.cpp).
+You may want to decrease `N1` constant in order to run it on a machine with low memory.
+Note that benchmark test:
+- is not included in the test suite by default
+- requires all the hash map implementations to be installed

 Tests have been run on AWS _r6a.8xlarge_ and _m6g.16xlarge_ instances.
-Sample size on the x-axis, time in nanoseconds on the y-axis
+Sample size on the (logarithmic) x-axis, time in nanoseconds on the y-axis

 #### ARM64, find
 <picture>